agustinBassi/nodes-connection/README.md

 ##
 ## Platform Description

-The goal of this project is to create an open source MQTT Platform to be used as a part of an IoT system, based on MQTT protocol.
+The goal of this project is ...

-The platform consists in several modules described below (All of them are well described in the [Project Wiki](https://github.com/agustinBassi/mq-connection/wiki)).
+The platform consists in several modules described below.

 * **MQTT Broker**: Raspberry Pi that runs a MQTT Broker to interact with the HTTP client via WebSockets and to MQTT clients via MQTT protocol.
 Besides, has a HTTP server in order to serve the page of the HTTP Client.
-* **MQTT Client Web**: A Single Page Application (SPA) that communicates with MQTT Broker via Websockets.
-It can send and receive MQTT topics and perform many actions.
-The code used for MQTT connection is based on [this project](https://github.com/jpmens/simple-mqtt-websocket-example).
-* **MQTT Client Arduino**: A device that connects to MQTT Broker in order to establish a connection to send/receive topics.
-The device connects to WiFi and then, connects to the MQTT Broker.

-In the figure below there is a description of the platform modules and how they interact each others.
+In the figure below there is a description of the application modules and how they interact each others.

 ![architecture](doc/architecture.png)